 This command will show all currently active tcp listeners (servers) running on your Linux machine.
 Look for Xtightvnc in the list.
 There may be more than one entry.
 If so, choose the one with the lowest port number.
 In the example shown below, that is port 5901.
 Make note of this port number as you will need it in the next section where you will be adding the remote.it Service Attachment.

 Run the remote.it configuration script:

 At the Main Menu, install a new remote.it Service for VNC.
 If the actual port in use is not 5901, you will have the opportunity to set this during the installation.

 When you’ve successfully installed tightvncserver and the remote.it VNC Service, the Main Menu will include an entry for Xtightvnc as shown above.

-To connect, sign in to your remote.it account and locate the device.
+To connect, sign in to your remote.it account and locate the device in Devices view.

 Click on the highlighted Device Name to open the Device Services dialog: